vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Irwin, John

-1980 The Axial Symbolism of the Early Stūpa: an Exegesis. in: Dallapiccola, Anna Libera (ed.), The Stūpa.
+1980 The Axial Symbolism of the Early Stūpa: an Exegesiṣin: Dallapiccola, Anna Libera (ed.), The Stūpa.
 Its religious, historical and architectural significance.

 Wiesbadeṇpp.
 12–38.

-Iyer, T. Paramasiva
+Iyer, ṬParamasiva

 1940 Ramayana and Lanka, Pts.
 I & II.
 Bangalore.

-Jābāla Upanis.ad
+Jābāla Upaniṣad

-(JābU) The Jābāla Upanis.aḍin: S. Radhakrishnan, The principal Upanis.ads edit. with Introduction, Text.
+(JābU) The Jābāla Upaniṣaḍin: ṢRadhakrishnan, The principal Upaniṣads ediṭwith Introduction, Text.
 Translation and Notes.
 London 1953. pp. 893–900.

 Jain, Kailash Chand

 1972 Malwa Through the Ages (from the earliest times to 1305 ad).
-Delhi etc. JalhaṇaThe Sūktimuktāvalī of Bhagadatta Jalhaṇa, edit. with an Introduction in Sanskrit by Embar Krishnamacharya.
+Delhi etc. JalhaṇaThe Sūktimuktāvalī of Bhagadatta Jalhaṇa, ediṭwith an Introduction in Sanskrit by Embar Krishnamacharya.
 Baroda 1938.
 Gaekwad’s Oriental

 Series, No. LXXXII.

-Jambūdvīpapraj˜napti
+Jambūdvīpaprajñapti

 The Jambuddīvapaṇṇattī with the (Sanskrit) gloss of Dharmasāgaragaṇivara,

-edit. by Labhsagargani.
+ediṭby Labhsagargani.
 Gopipura 1977.
 Agamoddhāraka Series 57. ¯

 Jamkhedkar, A.P.